builtbyperla/ai-storyboard/README.md

   running and inference will automatically be triggered by pauses in speech.
   Text input is made available by clicking the chat icon near the minimap.
 - User settings are available in the settings panel accessible by the icon at the top-left of screen.
   Here you can change the audio behavior mode (single user vs collaborative settings), the default image generation style, and the voice activity detection behavior.
+- In multi-user mode, use the keyword "Atlas" for targeted requests.

 Common things you can ask the agent:
 - Create, add, or refine scene descriptions and frame text.